jaswged/vesuvius_ink_prediction/Vesuvius_Readme.md

 Total dataset is 8 TB?!?!?
 They have 180TB lying in wait Resolution is 4 and 8 microns from a synchrotron.

-Even the Fragments that were peeled off are actually multiple layers of papyri

 The full scans are a couple hundred gbs each!